Matsuel/portfolio/README.md

 Here is the 4th version of my portfolio creating using NextJS and SCSS, the previous versions were no longer to my tastes and were a little outdated in terms of design.
 On this version I focused on simplicity in order to create a template that would suit me better.
 This template was created by me while taking up the idea of ​​an "eco-friendly" site based on the site of [Niji](https://www.niji.fr/fr/).
 What I really liked about this site was the simplicity of the design which I find super clean.

-## Todo

-1. Finish navbar responsive
-2. Scroll horizontal using onwheel with GSAP
-3. Create other mode with details on pictures and full text
-4. Send email on submit in form